Humana Insurance for Addiction Treatment in Pennsylvania

 Is Treatment Accepted by Insurance?

 Most people who have Humana medical insurance have substance abuse treatment coverage, and the level of coverage can vary between plans.
-It’s best to check with Humana or contact an admissions specialist at the treatment center you’re considering to determine the specific level of coverage you have.

 - A participating behavioral health network of individual providers, hospitals, and mental health and substance abuse treatment programs